maxlavr/centos-7/keyboard/readme.md

 	##### 2.3.1 reload script locale.sh

 		# After making changes to the locale.conf files, they will take effect
-		# after a system reboot, or you can force method and do:
+		# after a system reboot, or you can use force method and do:

 	> source /etc/profile.d/sh.locale